Skip to main content

 • The extent of The Injured Worker‘s ongoing incapacity and future earning potential.

-Key Evidence in Securing Workers Compensation Payments
+Key Evidence in Securing Common Law Damages

 Key evidence for securing workplace injury compensation in the 2018 WADC case, including medical evidence, witness testimony, expert testimony, occupational therapist reports, and workplace documentation.
 The chart highlights factors involved in back injury compensation, employer liability, and negligence claims.
 Foyle Legal assists with workers compensation claims, spinal injury compensation, and workplace accident claims in Western Australia.